 RNA Extraction and Sequencing

-RNA was extracted from nitrogen flash-frozen brain, gill, gonad, liver, muscle, skin, and spleen (specimen identifier ZFMK-TIS-60719) tissues.
+RNA was extracted fromflash-frozen brain, gill, gonad, liver, muscle, skin, and spleen (specimen identifier ZFMK-TIS-60719) tissues.
 All tissues except for spleen and liver were extracted using the RNeasy Mini Kit (Qiagen, Cat.
 No. 74104) suitable for tissue amounts of 0.5 to 30 mg.
 Spleen and liver were extracted using QIAamp DNA Micro Kit (Qiagen) suitable for starting material of less than 5 mg.
 All tissues were homogenised using PowerBead Tubes Ceramic (Qiagen, diameter 2.8mm; Cat.
 No. 13114-50) on a PowerLyzer™ 24 Bench Top Bead-Based Homogenizer (MO BIO Laboratories, Inc).
 Before use, 180 µL 1 M dithiothreitol (DTT) was added to 4.5 ml lysis buffer RLT.
 350 µL prepared RLT buffer was added to each tissue in a PowerBead Tube (Qiagen) and one cycle of 45 seconds at 3500 rpm and another for 45 seconds at 4200 rpm on the PowerLyzer™ Homogenizer with a 5-minute pause at -20°C were performed.
 After homogenisation, the solution was centrifuged for 1 minute at 14800 rpm.
 The lysate including tissue debris was transferred into a fresh 1.5 mL tube (LoBind®) and again centrifuged at 14800 rpm for 3 minutes at room temperature (RT).
 Finally, the lysate was transferred to a gDNA Eliminator column (provided in the QIAamp Kits) and centrifuged at 10,000 rpm for 30 sec at RT.
 Washing and elution steps followed the standard protocol of the Micro and Mini Kit, respectively.
 Samples were eluted into 14 µL (spleen, liver) and 30 µL (all other tissues) RNAse-free water during 1 minute at 10,000 rpm centrifugation.
 RNA library preparation and sequencing were performed at Biomarker Technologies (BMKGene) GmbH on an llumina Novaseq 6000 S4 chip.

 K-mer based Genome Size and Heterozygosity Estimation